Chaitanya0604/nlp-group-50-semeval-2026-task-4/README.md

 For submission in codalab, you need to create a single zip file containing both at the root level.

 On Unix systems you can typically just run: `zip -j your_submission.zip outputs/*` and upload the resulting `your_submission.zip`.

+## Group 50 work

+Please see the work underthe similarity-model.ipynb file.